 A group of notable U.S. academics, journalists, artists, and business people have just this week announced plans for the University of Austin, a new liberal-arts school to be founded near the Texas state capital.
 The school bills itself as “committed to freedom of inquiry, freedom of conscience, and civil discourse”—a response to what its founders see as an elite college system in crisis, with diminished academic freedom, a waning commitment to free speech, and a lack of viewpoint diversity.
-Arguments over these issues have played out in mainstream media for years, amid a growing partisan divide over the broader role colleges play in American life.
+Arguments over these issues have played out in mainstream media for years, with a growing partisan divide over the broader role colleges play in American life.
 Have things in U.S. higher education really gotten so bad?

 Graham Vyse: The founders of the University of Austin are moving on the belief that higher education in the United States is deeply broken.
 What do you make of that?